-All our first years take a Physics Career Planning and Skills Development module, covering issues such as CV writing, team working and computer programming, time management and presentation skills which are essential to improving employability.
+All our students take a Physics Career Planning and Skills Development module in their first year, covering issues such CV writing, presentation, time management and team-working skills, whch are essential to improving employability.

-You will participate in a careers event in Gregynog Hall, which includes sessions on recognising and developing your employability, mock interviews, CV guidance and presentations by former students in research or industry.
-All this training will improve your confidence and make you ready for the world of work.
+You will participate in a careers event, which includes sessions on recognising and developing your employability, mock interviews, CV guidance and presentations by former students in research or industry.
+All this training will improve your confidence and prepare you for the world of work.

 All students take part in group work in our 2nd year laboratory experimental module.
 This is an important step in developing your skills for a career in research or industry and offers realistic work experience.

 In your final year, you will be preparing for employability as you near the end of your course.
-We provide talks about writing job applications, talks from previous alumni about their jobs, and talks from visiting employers.
-You can also book one to one sessions with the careers advisory service.
+We provide talks about writing applications for jobs, talks from previous alumni about their jobs, and talks from visiting employers.
+You can also book one-to-one sessions with the Careers Service.

-A significant part of your final year is your major project; this is your opportunity to complete a substantial individual project that is a showcase of your abilities, which is of great interest to employers.
+A significant part of your final year is your major project.
+This is your opportunity to complete a substantial individual project that is a showcase of your abilities, and which is of great interest to employers.